NicolBolas/Proposal-Ideas/Towards a Fix For LWG 2089.md

 The only difference that `emplace_back` will provoke a copy from values in the `sized_init_list`, while `agg` will not.
 But that's a distinction which cannot be avoided, since we're using parameters of a function to remotely initialize an object.

+## Conceptual Foundation

+When designing a solution that is as complex as this, it is useful to look back on the solution to see what it means conceptually.
+If it does fit into a logical, conceptual framework, then it helps show that the solution is reasonable.

+This language feature suggests adding 2 list initialization forms: c-qualified and l-qualified.
+What do all of these forms of initialization mean?

+Unqualified list initialization means to treat an object as a collection of heterogeneous values.
+This is what an aggregate is, after all; we simply extend that initialization to other types.
+This is part of the reason for prioritizing `initializer_list` constructors; homogeneous sequences of values are a subset of heterogeneous values.
+Such constructors therefore initialize the type as a collection of values, like a user-defined aggregate.
+We permit non-`initializer_list` constructors to be called, but they are conceptually treating constructor parameters as equivalent to internal object state.

+C-qualified list initialization means to treat an object's initialization like a constructor call.
+Constructor parameters are constructor parameters; whether they match internal object state is irrelevant.
+Aggregates are permitted, but the user is conceptually treating the aggregate as if it had a constructor that initialized its members from the parameters.

+L-qualified list initialization means to treat an object as a collection of homogeneous values.
+Not every object can be initialized in such a way; not even every aggregate.

+## Pros and Cons

 # Acknowledgments

 * Joël Lamotte: For coming up with the idea to use {:} syntax.
 * Malte Skarupke: For bringing up the issue of using uniform initialization in generic code.
+*

 # References